Incompatibility of Frequency Splitting and Spatial Localization: A Quantitative Analysis of Hegerfeldt's Theorem: Introduction

 \section{Introduction}

-In quantum theory, spatial localization is incompatible with the Hamiltonian (i.e.\ the generator of time translations) to be bounded from below.
-This well-known result, often referred to as {\em{Hegerfeldt's theorem}}, means physically that a quantum system either propagates with infinite speed (thus violating causality), or else it must involve pair creation or annihilation processes as described by wave functions involving arbitrarily large negative frequencies.
+The present paper provides a quantitative analysis of a problem that has been studied by different communities in different contexts.
+On the one hand, in {\em{quantum theory}} it is well-known that spatial localization is incompatible with the Hamiltonian (i.e., the generator of time translations) to be bounded from below.
+This result, often referred to as {\em{Hegerfeldt's theorem}}, means physically that a quantum system either propagates with infinite speed (thus violating causality), or else it must involve pair creation or annihilation processes as described by wave functions involving arbitrarily large negative frequencies\footnote{In order to avoid confusion for readers with a more mathematical background, we note that, here and throughout the paper, by {\em{frequency}} we always refer to oscillations in the time variable (in contrast, wave vectors in the spatial variables are referred to as {\em{momenta}}).}.
 Hegerfeldt's theorem has far-reaching consequences for our understanding of the interplay between locality and the distribution of energy in spacetime.
 To give a simple example, it explains why the Feynman propagator~$G_\text{F}(x,y)$ (defined by the condition that ``positive frequencies travel to the future'' and ``negative frequencies travel to the past'') cannot be causal but instead must have non-vanishing contributions for a large spacelike separation of~$x$ and~$y$.

+From the point of view of {\em{harmonic analysis}}, on the other hand, Hegerfeldt's theorem can be regarded as an application of a classic theorem by F.\ and M.\ Riesz, a discussion of which can be found for example in~\cite[Section~I.1]{havin2012uncertainty}.
+It constitutes a special case of an {\em{annihilating pair of sets for the Fourier transform}} as discussed in \cite[Section 1.2.1]{havin2001uncertainty}.
+For related problems in harmonic analysis see for example \cite{muscalu2013classical} but also \cite{tao2010epsilon}, which contains a power series argument similar to the one we develop in the course of our work in Section \ref{sechighcoeff}.

 The proof of Hegerfeldt's theorem (see~\cite{hegerfeldt1974remark} or the concise review in~\cite[Theorem~3 in Section~4]{castrigiano}) uses complex continuation and the Schwarz reflection principle.
 This method is general and elegant, but unfortunately it does not give quantitative information on the frequency splitting.
 The goal of the present paper is to prove quantitative versions of Hegerfeldt's theorem.
 In order to make the paper accessible to a broader readership, we formulate the problem and our results purely in the language of hyperbolic partial differential equations (PDEs).
 From this perspective, Hegerfeldt's theorem states that solutions of hyperbolic PDEs which have spatially compact support cannot be composed purely of positive (or similarly negative) frequencies (a clear and detailed proof in the PDE language is given in~\cite[Section~1.8]{thaller} or~\cite[Corollary 3.6]{CB}).
 The quantification we have in mind is the following: Suppose that at an initial time, a solution has compact support in a ball of radius~$r$.
 What can one infer on the possible frequency distributions of the solution?
 In particular, how small can the component of negative (or similarly positive) frequency be?